-Coops don’t have to be large, and you can actually keep chickens in many backyards, pending your local rules!
+Coops don’t have to be large, and you can keep chickens in many backyards, pending your local rules and regulations.

 Owning chickens is a valuable experience for many people, and those who don’t have experience with these pets may be surprised at just how much joy they can bring into your life.